marlonbarrios/marlonbarrios.github.io/README.md

 ## Short Bio

-Marlon Barrios Solano is an international interdisciplinary artist and researcher working at the intersection of cognitive science, generative AI, creative coding, dance improvisation, software engineering and mindfulness.
-His work is expressed through creative web apps, online publications, social networks, interactive and participatory installations, multimedia performances, education, and digital therapeutics.
+Marlon Barrios Solano is a Venezuelan-American epistemic artist, creative technologist, researcher, and educator based in Berlin, recognized for his pioneering work in blending the realms of awareness practices, cognitive science, technology, and art.
+His approach to art involves a deep exploration and understanding of knowledge systems, particularly how they intersect with embodied cognition, complexity theory, emergence, generative improvisational movement, real-time technologies, creative coding, queerness, computation, and deep learning.

-Marlon's consulting, software development,and teaching extend from concept to deployment of AI-powered apps and guide individuals and organizations in applying AI and other emergent technologies  across a range of domains.
+Marlon creates generative systems with bodies, bits and words, allowing for the emergence of complex patterns and behaviors from simple rules.
+This process reflects his interest in how knowledge and understanding can evolve from the interactions within these systems.

-His work with the Sati-AI Project reflects his ability to apply AI/deep learning to the field of mindfulness and early buddhism, demonstrating the potential of Generative AI technology for the transmission of embodied knowledge.
+Incorporating deep learning into his work, Marlon pushes the boundaries of how artificial intelligence can be used not just as a tool, but as a medium for exploring and expressing complex ideas.
+His projects often serve as a platform for questioning and redefining the nature of cognition, creativity, and the interplay between human and artificial intelligence.

-While his focus is broad, spanning from digital therapeutics to synthetic cognition and creativity, Marlon maintains a grounded, pragmatic approach to his work, guiding clients and students through the complexities of combining traditional practices with cutting-edge AI technology.
+Marlon's contributions include the creation of interactive web applications, installations, and experiences that invite audience engagement and reflection.
 Marlon is a researcher in residence at Lake Studios Berlin.

 ## [Longish Bio](https://marlonbarrios.github.io/extended_bio/)